Security at Catalant

 Catalant restricts employee, customer and expert interaction with data via role-based access permissions that prevent users from accessing data without given permissions.
 Customers can further restrict access to the data they make available on the Platform using its access permission features.

 Today’s security landscape makes data encryption increasingly important.
-That’s why Catalant configures the load balancers to support secure TLS connections between end-point devices and the Catalant Solutions Platform to help ensure the secure transmission of information over public networks.
+That’s why Catalant configures the load balancers to support secure Transport Layer Security (TLS) connections between end-point devices and the Catalant Solutions Platform to help ensure the secure transmission of information over public networks.
 We also encrypt all data stored on the Platform at rest, using advanced encryption standard (AES) 256-bit encryption.

-The Catalant product and engineering teams participate in the agile software development lifecycle (SDLC) with multiple scrum teams.
-The Catalant software development lifecycle includes a number of controls to help ensure development efforts are well-designed and secure.
+The Catalant product and engineering teams participate in the agile Software Development Life Cycle (SDLC) with multiple scrum teams.
+The Catalant SLDC includes a number of controls to help ensure development efforts are well-designed and secure.
 Controls in place include, but are not limited to, testing, code reviews, and management approvals prior to implementing a change into the production environment.
 Catalant also restricts the ability to implement changes in the production environment to a small number of authorized administrators.

 New security vulnerabilities that threaten the confidentiality, integrity, and availability of data arise constantly.
 We continuously monitor for security vulnerabilities to Catalant Solutions Platform components through methods including, but not limited to, subscriptions with our vendors and reputable researchers, as well as monthly vulnerability scanning of the Platform and underlying systems.
 We triage all vulnerabilities to determine impact and patch our systems according to criticality.
 The architecture of the Platform enables our engineering team to deploy security patches seamlessly without disrupting our customers’ experience.